Béla Bartók: World War II and final years (1940–1945)

 In 1944, he was also commissioned by Yehudi Menuhin to write a Sonata for Solo Violin.
 In 1945, Bartók composed his Piano Concerto No. 3, a graceful and almost neo-classical work, as a surprise 42nd birthday present for Ditta, but he died just over a month before her birthday, with the scoring not quite finished.
 He had also sketched his Viola Concerto, but had barely started the scoring at his death, leaving completed only the viola part and sketches of the orchestral part.

 Béla Bartók died at age 64 in a hospital in New York City from complications of leukemia (specifically, of secondary polycythemia) on 26 September 1945.
 His funeral was attended by only ten people.
 Aside from his widow and their son, other attendees included György Sándor.

 Bartók's body was initially interred in Ferncliff Cemetery in Hartsdale, New York.
 During the final year of communist Hungary in the late 1980s, the Hungarian government, along with his two sons, Béla III and Péter, requested that his remains be exhumed and transferred back to Budapest for burial, where Hungary arranged a state funeral for him on 7 July 1988.
 He was re-interred at Budapest's Farkasréti Cemetery, next to the remains of Ditta, who died in 1982, one year after what would have been Béla Bartók's 100th birthday.

 The two unfinished works were later completed by his pupil Tibor Serly.
 György Sándor was the soloist in the first performance of the Third Piano Concerto on 8 February 1946.
 Ditta Pásztory-Bartók later played and recorded it.
 The Viola Concerto was revised and published in the 1990s by Bartók's son; this version may be closer to what Bartók intended.
-Concurrently, Peter Bartók, in association with Argentinian musician Nelson Dellamaggiore, worked to reprint and revise past editions of the Third Piano Concerto.
+Concurrently, Peter Bartók, in association with Argentine musician Nelson Dellamaggiore, worked to reprint and revise past editions of the Third Piano Concerto.